brotkrueml/codehighlight/Documentation/Configuration/Index.rst

 Assets embedding
 ================

-The required CSS and JavaScript files from the Prism library and the extension's CSS file are embedded with the :php:`PageRenderer` methods :php:`addCssFile()` and :php:`addJsFooterFile()`.
+The required CSS and JavaScript files from the PrismJS library and the extension's CSS file are embedded with the :php:`PageRenderer` methods :php:`addCssFile()` and :php:`addJsFooterFile()`.
 This means, that they adhere to the configuration setting :php:`$GLOBALS['TYPO3_CONF_VARS']['FE']['versionNumberInFilename']` and the TypoScript settings
 :ref:`config.concatenateJs <t3tsref:setup-config-concatenatejs>` and
 :ref:`config.concatenateCss <t3tsref:setup-config-concatenatecss>`.
 One
-exception from concatenation is the Prism autoloader JavaScript which is used to load the necessary language files.
+exception from concatenation is the PrismJS autoloader JavaScript which is used to load the necessary language files.